themesberg/tailwind-nuxt-starter/README.md

 modal.hide();
 ```

-Every interactive component page that requires JavaScript has a documentation on Flowbite showing you the available parameters, options, and methods that you can use.
+Every interactive component page that requires JavaScript has documentation on Flowbite showing you the available parameters, options, and methods that you can use.

-You can find all of the examples inside the `pages/` folder.

-## TypeScript
+### Using types

-Flowbite also supports TypeScript as of v1.6.0 and it allows use to use type declarations and interfaces for the objects, parameters, and option values for the JavaScript API.
+Flowbite also supports TypeScript as of v1.6.0 and it allows us to use type declarations and interfaces for the objects, parameters, and option values for the JavaScript API.

 You can import these types or interfaces like this: